jycouet/jyc.dev/README.md

 # skyzoo.blue & jyc.dev

-👋 Thank you for passing by !
+👋 Thank you for passing by!

 ## 📣 Special Shoutout